Kevin Godley

 Kevin Michael Godley (born 7 October 1945) is an English singer-songwriter, drummer and music video director.
 He was a singer and drummer of the art rock band 10cc and later was part of collaboration duo Godley & Creme with Lol Creme.

 Early life

 Kevin Michael Godley was born on 7 October 1945 in Prestwich, Lancashire, England, to a Jewish family, and went to North Cestrian Grammar School in Altrincham.

 While attending art college in Manchester Godley met future creative partner Lol Creme.
-Godley and Creme joined the R&B combo the Sabres.
+Godley joined the R&B combo the Sabres, later to become the Magic Lanterns.
 Godley and Creme, like Graham Gouldman, grew up in Jewish households, although Godley downplayed the influence of Judaism on his life and work in later years.
 "I don’t think of myself as Jewish.
 I think of myself as Jew-ish.
 There’s a distinction.
 It never really occurred to me."
 In the same interview, he described his religion as "art and music."